AnthropicBots/IssueScout/CODE_OF_CONDUCT.md

 ---

+# Thank You

-Thank you for helping make **IssueScout** a welcoming, respectful, and inclusive open-source community for everyone. 🚀
+Thank you for helping make **IssueScout** a welcoming, respectful, and collaborative open-source project for developers around the world. 🚀